What is root canal therapy?

 What is a Dental Abscess?

-A tooth or gum abscess is caused from a bacterial infection.
-An abscess may effect different regions of the tooth for various reasons.
-A periapical abscess occurs at the end of the tooth root.
-While in comparison a periodontal abscess occurs on the gums beside the tooth root.
-Dentists can treat an abscess by draining and removing the infection.
-This is known as root canal therapy.
+A bacterial infection causes a tooth or gum abscess, and a periapical spot occurs at the end of the tooth root.
+While in comparison, a periodontal abscess occurs on the gums beside the tooth root.
+Dentists can treat this by draining and removing the infection.
+The treatment process is known as root canal therapy.

 - Initial pulp extirpation